 Other Gothic Revival buildings of interest: Sacred Heart Catholic Church, St. Stephen’s Episcopal Church (Carpenter Gothic)

-2. Greek Revival: The Old Governor's Mansion
+2. Greek Revival: Georgia's Old Governor's Mansion

 Other Greek Revival buildings of interest: “The Old Parsonage,” the Antebellum Inn, “Thirteen Columns” (Federal Transitional with later elements of Greek Revival), Newell-Watts House, Gobert-Baston-Syndery Cottage

 Named for Governor William Y. Atkinson, Atkinson Hall majestically sits front and center of Georgia College’s tranquil campus.
 This building previously housed teachers’ apartments, the library, and dining hall; now, Atkinson is the prime classroom and office area for the school of business at Georgia College.

 Other Neoclassical buildings of interest: Bell-Martin House, Cline-O’Connor-Florencourt House

 4. Milledgeville Federal: John Marlor Arts Center

 The architectural style of Milledgeville Federal was created by Milledgeville resident John Marlor who took several styles and meshed them together to create a uniquely “Milledgeville” aesthetic.
 The John Marlor Arts Center, built in 1830, now houses the Allied Arts office and the Elizabeth Marlor Bethune Art Gallery.

 One of John Marlor's more popular buildings, The Masonic Hall, rests in Downtown Milledgeville.
 Some are lucky to have seen the 87-foot supported circular stairway inside.